CURRICULUM VITAE

 • Christian Ethics

-• Work and Marketplace Theology
+• Faith, Work, and Marketplace Theology

 • Christianity and Islam